The Best Tips to Help You Sleep Well

 - Body becomes immobile and relaxed, as muscles are turned off

-3. Sleep and repair
+Sleep and the body repair processes

 During sleep the body’s "cleaning night shift" goes to work, which:

 - Flush out waste toxins from the brain and the body.

 - Excretes accumulated fat.